Jay Slater: Everything we know about the Briton missing in Tenerife

 Jay Slater missing in Tenerife after tourist embarked on 11 hour walk

-Almost three days have passed since the missing British teenager Jay Slater was last heard from on the island of Tenerife.
+Worried relatives and friends are still searching for a sighting of British teenager Jay Slater after he vanished on the island of Tenerife.

-The 19-year-old was his first holiday without his family when he vanished while walking back to his accommodation on Monday morning.
+The 19-year-old was on his first ever holiday without his family when he vanished as he walked back to his accommodation last Monday morning.

 He had gone to stay with two people he had met at the NRG music festival and, having missed the last bus back, embarked on what would have been an 11 hour walk.

-Authorities are scouring the island’s Rural de Teno park, an area popular with hikers and thought to be his last known location.
+Authorities and friends of the family are scouring the island’s Rural de Teno park, an area popular with hikers and thought to be his last known location.

-As the search for the missing teenager approaches it’s third day, here’s everything we know about his disappearance:
+As the search for the missing teenager continues, here’s everything we know about his disappearance:

 Where is his last known location?